Specifying windows for behavioral healthcare projects

 Renovations offer a healthcare facility manager a chance to enhance safety with improvements to the structure.
 For renovations or expansions, matching an existing structure’s window sightlines and symmetry can be challenging.
 Working closely with a glazing contractor and window manufacturer, healthcare facilities can achieve the desired aesthetic without compromising performance and safety.
 For major renovation projects, installation of in-situ samples is highly recommended.

-Photos courtesy Oregon State Hospital
+Photos courtesy Oregon State Hospital/Apogee Architectural Metals

 In cases when existing windows are weather-tight, and operation for ventilation is not required, the addition of high-quality, custodian-operable, interior-accessory windows can be a viable option, facilitating behavioral occupancy of structures originally intended for another use.
 With appropriate caution to avoid between-glass condensation and thermal stress breakage of existing glass, these economical add-on units improve control of sound, energy, air, and light, while leaving existing windows undisturbed.

-The University of Minnesota’s Medical Center Fairview Behavioral Health Services recently renovated its facility for patient safety and energy efficiency.
+The University of Minnesota’s Medical Center Fairview Behavioral Health Services renovated its facility for patient safety and energy efficiency.
 Privacy, security, and aesthetics were key considerations in selecting the window system.
 The new windows were configured with three lites per bay to echo the facility’s previous aesthetic.
 The specified windows are security-glazed with laminated glass for impact resistance, and a low-e coating for energy efficiency and condensation resistance.
 Even during Minneapolis’ freezing winter months, the windows help keep patients comfortable in their rooms.